Luke 11: He who does not gather with me scatters

 Baptist theologian John Gill suggests that "the allusion [in verse 23b] is either to the gathering of the sheep into the fold, and the scattering of them by the wolf; or to the gathering of the wheat, and binding it in sheaves, and bringing it home in harvest; and to the scattering of the wheat loose in the field, whereby it is lost".

-Verses 27-28
+Verses 27–28

-As he said these things, a woman in the crowd raised her voice and said to him, "Blessed is the womb that bore you, and the breasts at which you nursed!" ^{28} But he said, "Blessed rather are those who hear the word of God and keep it!"
+As he said these things, a woman in the crowd raised her voice and said to him, "Blessed is the womb that bore you, and the breasts at which you nursed!" ²⁸But he said, "Blessed rather are those who hear the word of God and keep it!"

-These verses appear in Luke only, but they have affinities with Matthew 12:46-50 and Mark 3:32-35, where his own mother and brothers intervene during Jesus' discourse.
+These verses appear in Luke only, but they have affinities with Matthew 12:46–50 and Mark 3:32–35, where his own mother and brothers intervene during Jesus' discourse.
 Henry Alford comments that "the woman apparently was influenced by nothing but common-place and unintelligent wonder at the sayings and doings of Jesus".

+Vv.
+29–32, the sign of Jonah the prophet

+And when the multitudes were gathering together unto him, he began to say, ‘This generation is an evil generation: it seeketh after a sign; and there shall no sign be given to it but the sign of Jonah. ³⁰For even as Jonah became a sign unto the Ninevites, so shall also the Son of man be to this generation. ³¹The queen of the south shall rise up in the judgment with the men of this generation, and shall condemn them: for she came from the ends of the earth to hear the wisdom of Solomon; and behold, a greater than Solomon is here. ³²The men of Nineveh shall stand up in the judgment with this generation, and shall condemn it: for they repented at the preaching of Jonah; and behold, a greater than Jonah is here.’